-At the time that I'm writing this, there are three viable candidates left standing.
+At the time I'm writing this, there are three viable candidates left standing.
 Sorry, Ralph Nader, but regardless of whether you're good for our electoral process or not, you are most definitely not a viable candidate.
 There are also a number of ex-candidates who still have a shot at a Vice Presidential bid, and/or who will hold some sway at the conventions due to the delegates they won before they dropped out.

 Mitt Romney is a tool of the military-industrial complex and a panderer of the highest order.
-Exit polls indicated that his supporters were overwhelmingly part of the 26 percent of Americans who still think Bush is doing a great job.
+Exit polls indicated his supporters were overwhelmingly part of the 26 percent of Americans who still think Bush is doing a great job.
 Enough said.

-Mike Huckabee is a decent guy who is unapologetically Christian, and I respect him for that, but he doesn't possess the breadth of knowledge or experience to lead this country through the treacherous waters we're in right now domestically and internationally. †
+Mike Huckabee is a seemingly decent guy who is unapologetically Christian, and I respect him for that, but he doesn't possess the breadth of knowledge or experience to lead this country through the treacherous waters we're in right now domestically and internationally.

 John McCain is an outstanding citizen with an amazing lifetime of experience who deserved to be our president eight years ago.
-He's the kind of guy who you know actually has his own opinions and positions but who is willing to do the compromising and brokering necessary to be effective in this multi-faceted world.
+He's the kind of guy who you know actually has his own opinions and positions but who is also willing to do the compromising and brokering necessary to be effective in this multi-faceted world.

-On the Democratic side, John Edwards represents the only voice from either party truly committed to doing something about the impending destruction from within that America faces as the chasm between haves and have-nots expands and the middle class disappears into it.
+On the Democratic side, John Edwards represents the only voice from either party truly committed to doing something about the impending destruction from within America faces as the chasm between haves and have-nots expands and the middle class disappears into it.
 Issues of compassion aside, it's a practical matter of survival for our nation, our way of life, and to a large extent, the world as we know it.

 Which brings me to Barack Obama, non-Muslim.
-He may be short on experience and substance, but he more than makes up for those shortcomings by embodying what that new chapter in American history ought to be.
+He may be short on experience and substance, but he more than makes up for those shortcomings by embodying what a new chapter in American history ought to be.
 He doesn't need to talk about racial equality; he represents racial equality.
 He doesn't need to talk about strengthening America's place in a global community; he is that link between America and the rest of the world.
 He doesn't need to talk about immigration issues; he is an immigrant success story.
-He doesn't need to talk about a changing of the guard or engaging with a new generation of Americans; he is change, and he is the new generation. †
+He doesn't need to talk about a changing of the guard or engaging with a new generation of Americans; he is change, and he is the new generation.

-Barack embodies the kind of person who should be our president.
+Obama embodies the kind of person who should be our president.
 He has the communication skills to do the job.
-And the things he stands foróbringing Americans together, restoring our place in the world, addressing the (frankly liberal) concerns of the environment, education, and economic disparity, and reining in the military-industrial complex... these are the things we sorely need leadership on at this point in our history.
+And the things he stands for—bringing Americans together, restoring our place in the world, addressing the (frankly liberal) concerns of the environment, education, and economic disparity, and reining in the military-industrial complex... these are the things we sorely need leadership on at this point in our history.